River City Girls: Release

 River City Girls was released in September 2019, generally over digital distribution channels such as the Nintendo eShop, PlayStation Network (PSN), Xbox Games Store, Steam, and GOG.com.

 Limited Run Games released physical editions of the game for Nintendo Switch and PlayStation 4, which also includes a Collector's Edition that included several add-ons.
-They can be ordered via Limited Run Games until 2019-09-27.

 Following criticisms, WayForward altered the game's secret ending via a post-launch update in January 2020.
 The game was later released for Amazon's Luna streaming service on October 20 the same year.

-PlayStation 5 version was released in January 2022.
-PlayStation 4 version owner gets the PS5 version for free, but only for digital version upgrade, and owner of disc version requires PS4 disc to be inserted to play, which excludes disc-free devices.
+A PlayStation 5 version was released in January 2022, with owners of the PlayStation 4 version getting the PS5 version for free.

+Versions for Android and iOS were released by Crunchyroll on November 7, 2023 as part of their Crunchyroll Game Vault service.

 Sequels

-Production of the sequel River City Girls 2 was announced on June 14, 2021 (June 15, 2021 by Arc System Works).
+River City Girls 2 was released in December 2022.
 In addition, Kunio-tachi no Banka was localized in 2022 as River City Girls Zero.

 Reception

 River City Girls received "generally favorable" reviews from critics and a score of 79 according to review aggregator Metacritic, based on 16 reviews for the PlayStation 4 version and 12 reviews for the Nintendo Switch version.
 Reviewers generally praised the game's art style, graphics, and sense of humor.
 The soundtrack was called out for special praise.
 The game's inventive bosses were considered a strength, and the two-player co-operative mode was praised as well.
-Some of the more ambivalent reviewers felt that the beat 'em up action was ultimately a tad repetitive; others pointed out that the RPG elements such as equipping accessories were often so minor as to be ignorable.
+Some of the more ambivalent reviewers felt that the beat 'em up action was ultimately a tad repetitive, while others pointed out that the RPG elements such as equipping accessories were often so minor as to be ignorable.
 The original ending to the game was also called out as "unsatisfying".

 In 2023, Time Extension included the game on their top 25 "Best Beat 'Em Ups of All Time" list.
 They called it the best game in the series.